 - Patented DRcaps™ delayed release capsules

 - Also offers SBOs probiotics (soil based organisms)

 - Non-GMO and soy free - contains no binders, gluten, milk, egg, wheat, peanuts, shellfish, additives, or preservatives

 - Made in the USA in a cGMP certified facility - Codeage Skin Probiotic can be used by men and women*

 Bottom Line of Food and Mood

-When we fuel our body with nutrients and foods that will increase our body’s overall health we can impact our mental health status as well.
-While other interventions may still be needed like pharmaceuticals, exercise, or therapy nutrition should still be a consideration as a leg of treatment and intervention.
+When we fuel our body with nutrients and foods that will increase our body’s overall health, we may impact our mental health status as well.* While other interventions may still be needed like pharmaceuticals, exercise, or therapy, nutrition may still be a consideration as a leg of intervention.